 If hanging multiple cabinets, screw 2 or 3 cabinets together before attaching them on the wall.
 To do this, clamp the cabinets together how you want them to match up and secure with screws where the cabinets meet.

-Step 4: Hang the laundry wall cabinets
+Step 4: Mount the laundry wall cabinets

 Lift the cabinets onto the ledger board and check for plumb and level.
 Shim the cabinets if necessary to make them level front to back.